Your Child's Visit to the Immune Dysregulation Diagnosis and Treatment (IDDAT) Program

 Based on how many doctors your child needs to see, your visit may last one or two days.
 Our care coordinator will carefully plan your visit, so you'll know how long to expect to be here.

-Contact the IDDAT Program
+Contact the PIDC

-Before Your Visit to the IDDAT Program
+Before Your Visit to the PIDC

-Please send us your child's:
+Before your child's visit, please send us your child's:

-• Medical records
+• Medical records.

-• Lab test results
+• Lab test results.

-• Imaging, such as x-rays
+• Imaging, such as x-rays.

-• Pathology slides of tissue, instead of just the test results
+• Pathology slides of tissue, instead of just the test results.

 There likely won't be any restrictions on what your child can eat or drink before the appointment.